-Better Health and Wellness: colorectal cancer ‘beatable, treatable’ if caught early
+Better Health and Wellness: Colorectal cancer ‘beatable, treatable’ if caught early

 Her own experience within her family drives her in her mission to detect as many cancers as possible through free screening kits.
 Anyone can get one.

-A grant from Get Your Rear in Gear and the Colon Cancer Coalition allow people to check their stools for blood.
-The kits contain wooden sticks and envelopes to scrape stool sample from the comfort of your own home and send it back.
+A grant from Get Your Rear in Gear and the Colon Cancer Coalition allows people to check their stools for blood.
+The kit contains a wooden stick and an envelope.
+You can scrape a stool sample while in the comfort of your own home and then mail it.
 All you have to pay for is the stamp.

-Grant funding also pays for those that are underinsured, or need help with insurance copays or deductibles if needed in an attempt to eliminate any barrier to getting tested.
+Grant funding also pays for the underinsured or for those who need help with insurance copays or deductibles in an attempt to eliminate any barrier to getting tested.

 If the test is positive, expect a call from Schmidt to plan the next steps.

 “This is the only cancer you can prevent by removing those polyps and getting checked.
-So, that’s our goal, is to prevent cancers,” Schmidt said.
+So, that’s our goal, is to prevent cancers,” she said.

 Call 316-268-5890 or look at the flyers posted at area Dillons stores for information to get your kit.